HUM-331-Princeton/HUM-331-Princeton-old-site/_posts/2021-04-19-Networked Dystopia.md

 In constrast, the most obvious subgroup, which contains a single connected component, is the one that contains references to Earth (present and future), space, and the United States (future).
 Of the eight films that take place in space, all but two are also connected to a setting on Earth or in the United States.
 This component demonstrates the role of a global setting in dystopia.
 I would consider the edges leading to the "Earth" and "Future Earth" nodes to be most significant in this graph, as they reveal that dystopian films quite often intend to speak to a global audience.
 Furthermore, these movies do not hide their message behind a fictional or vaguely explained location, but emphasize to the viewer that the film takes place on *their* planet.
 Similarly, the movies that take place in a "Future United States" speak to a broad audience, especially American viewers, and can inspire direct paralles between the movie's plot and the future of the United States.

-Finally, the variety of specific cities referenced in this map in both the modern and futuristic subgroups reveal the ways in which dystopian movies can intentionally speak to local communities.
+Finally, the variety of specific cities referenced in this graph in both the modern and futuristic subgroups reveal the ways in which dystopian movies can intentionally speak to local communities.
 Though very few movies are contained within each connected component, by reducing the scale of setting to a single city, a movie can connect viewers to a specific real-world location.
 For example, a movie that focuses on a society set in futuristic Chicago can employ elements of setting familiar to a modern viewer who has visited or lived in the city, drawing them further into the plot.
 However, since only large cities were singled out as the primary settings in the movies considered here, it is likely that many viewers will be able to relate to the setting without having personal familiarity.

 Interestingly, there were five movies that took place in Los Angeles, the most out of any specified city or country (other than Future United States).
 There were also additional movies that were categorized as "Future United States," but were filmed in Los Angeles (such as *In Time*) or had some mention of the city.
 It is not clear to me why Los Angles plays such a prominent role in dystopian settings compared to other large U.S. cities, but by mapping the network at multiple levels of geography, it is possible to begin exploring these questions.